Assignment operators in C# allow us to assign values to variables.

 Operator precedence

 It is important to remember that assignment operators have a lower precedence than most other operators in C#.
-Therefore, expressions on the right side of the assignment operators are evaluated first.
+Therefore, the expressions on the right side of the assignment operators are evaluated first.

 int a = 5;